chef/knife-ec2/CONTRIBUTING.md

 <a name="issuetemplate"></a>
 ```
-### Environment: [Details about the environment such as the Operating System, cookbook details, etc...]
+### Environment: [Details about the environment such as the Operating System, Ruby release, etc...]

 ### Scenario:
 [What you are trying to achieve and you can't?]